 Welcome to a tutorial on how to create a simple Javascript number guessing game.
 So you have mastered the basics of Javascript and want to test out your newfound code ninja powers?
 Maybe take the first step into game development?

-Well, this guide may not be what some of you guys are expecting – There is no graphics and no artificial intelligence programming here.
+Well, this guide may not be what some of you guys are expecting – There are no graphics and no artificial intelligence programming here.
 But it does walk you through how to put the basics together to create a simple “hello world” game.
 Read on!

 TABLE OF CONTENTS